blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

 In order for the BlocknetDX wallet to be used alongside the Block DX UI you need to edit the `blocknetdx.conf`

-* Navigate to the BlocknetDX data directory folder
+* Navigate to the BlocknetDX wallet data directory folder

 * Find the `blocknetdx.conf` and side click, edit